sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 If you've not already signed up for Sensu Enterprise, you can do so via [this link][1].

-In this guide we'll be using [Slack][2] and [Email][3] handlers for our demostration.
+In this guide we'll be using [Slack][2] and [Email][3] handlers for our demonstration.

 # Overview

 Every incident, outage or event has an ideal first responder.
-This can be either a team or invdividual with the knowledge to tirage and address the issue.
+This can be either a team or individual with the knowledge to tirage and address the issue.
 Sensu Enterprise contact routing makes it possible to assign checks to specific teams and/or individuals, reducing mean time to response and recovery (MTTR).
 Contact routing works with all of the Sensu Enterprise third-party notification and